sfeng77/blog/content/home/about.md

 # Biography
 Sheng Feng is a Data Scientist, Computational Physicist, Programmer for Massively Parallel Computing.
 He has more than 5 years of experience with C / CUDA / MPI / OpenMP, and data analysis with Python / R.
-Looking for a software engineer / data scientist job.
+Looking for a Software Engineer / Data Scientist job.